-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least Biased Sources.

 Factual Reporting: HIGH

-World Press Freedom Rank: USA 48/180
+Press Freedom Rank: MOSTLY FREE

-Investopedia’s topics include: News, Investing, Financial Advisers, Tech, Markets, Small Business, The Trump Economy, Retirement, Small Business, Bitcoin, Anxiety Index and more.
+Investopedia’s topics include News, Investing, Financial Advisers, Tech, Markets, Small Business, The Trump Economy, Retirement, Small Business, Bitcoin, Anxiety Index, and more.

 Funded by / Ownership

 Investopedia is owned by Dotdash, an American digital media company that publishes articles and videos about various subjects across categories, including health, home, food, finance, tech, beauty, lifestyle, travel, and education.
 Revenue is generated through advertising and subscription fees to educational classes.

 In review, Investopedia covers financial news with minimal bias in wording such as this Why Money is Rushing into Small Cap Stocks and ETFs.
 This story is properly sourced to Financial Times and Barrons Magazine.
 The website also features a section dedicated to Political News that also utilizes a neutral tone and is well-sourced such as this: Cold War With China Will Hurt U.S. Stocks Long After Trade Deal.